sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/README.md

 ```

 If you also specify a hoist level, only existing assignments that match the current hoist-level will be considered when deciding between definition and reference.
-As an example here's how Python's hoisted ref_defs would get resolved.
+As an example, here's how local variables in Python functions could be handled.

 ```scm
 (python_assignment